 I'm a big Call of Duty fan and it still feels like shitting on the series and its fans is the default setting for many gamers and critics out there.
 It's still "cool" to roll eyes and slam Activision for announcing another entry to the franchise.
 But unlike Hopkins, Activision's money-spinner isn't actually hurting anyone, and remains loved by millions.

-Does this mean that the series' fans are dullards who overlook indie darlings like Monument Valley and Gone Home in favor of rote corridor experiences?
+Does this mean that the series' fans are dullards who overlook indie darlings like Monument Valley and Gone Home in favour of rote corridor experiences?
 No, of course not.
 We're just playing what we enjoy.
-The short of it is: Lots of people genuinely like Call of Duty.
+The short of it is: lots of people genuinely like Call of Duty.

 And yet, there's another consistent reaction to each new CoD reveal that has always intrigued me.
 Chances are you've seen this one yourself, but I often spot people online saying things like, "Call of Duty multiplayer hasn't been good since the first Modern Warfare," or, "CoD 4 is still the best game in the series."

 Is it though?
 Really?

 I decided to fire up the Xbox 360 and hop back into Modern Warfare's multiplayer to answer that question.
 Returning to the game with fresh eyes today reminded me of just how innovative it was for its time, and how it cemented the status quo of what an online FPS should be.
 Think back to 2007, when every shooter studio wanted to produce a Call of Duty-killer.
 Other military shooters leapt on it like seagulls swarming a discarded tray of chips, but none could come close to Infinity Ward's brilliance.